4 min read

 Limited access to high‑speed internet

 Reliable broadband is essential for video consultations and data exchange in telemedicine.
 Yet rural areas often lack robust internet infrastructure.
 According to the Rural Health Information Hub, “In rural areas, 28% of people lack access to high-speed broadband internet.
 In addition, 24% of people in Tribal lands lack access to broadband services.”
-This results in limited connectivity, which leads to dropped calls, delayed video transmission, and inconsistent overall performance, undermining telehealth effectiveness and user satisfaction.
+This limited connectivity contributes to dropped calls, delayed video transmission, and inconsistent overall performance, undermining telehealth effectiveness and user satisfaction.

 Device access and the digital divide

-Telehealth initiatives often assume patients have access to smartphones, tablets, or computers, this is not always the case in rural communities.
+Telehealth initiatives often assume patients have access to smartphones, tablets, or computers; however, this is not always true in rural communities.
 According to the Rural Health Information Hub, “Many mobile health and remote patient monitoring systems require access to smartphone applications.
 However, rural populations are less likely to own smartphones when compared to others.
-Rural programs may have to allocate additional funds in order to purchase equipment for patients participating in mobile health interventions.”
+Rural programs may have to allocate additional funds to purchase equipment for patients participating in mobile health interventions.”

 Regulatory and licensing barriers

-Licensure requirements pose significant hurdles for rural telehealth provision.
-Providers must often navigate separate licensing in each state where patients reside.
-While interstate compacts, like the Interstate Medical Licensure Compact (IMLC), offer relief, many states still lack participation, limiting provider mobility and reach.
+Licensure requirements create obstacles for rural telehealth provision.
+Providers frequently face the challenge of obtaining separate licenses for each state where their patients are located.
+Although interstate agreements, such as the Interstate Medical Licensure Compact (IMLC), help alleviate some of this burden, many states have yet to participate, restricting providers' mobility and reach.

 Financial sustainability and reimbursement